 What causes bedwetting?
 10 possible conditions

 Bedwetting is the loss of bladder control during the night.
-The medical term for bedwetting is nocturnal enuresis or enuresis.
-Bedwetting can be an embarrassing issue, but in many cases, it is perfectly normal.
-The American Academy of Child and Adolescent Psychiatry (AACAP) estimates that 15 percent of children over the age of three wet the bed (AACAP, 2011).
+The medical term for bedwetting is nocturnal (night time) enuresis.
+Bedwetting can be an embarrassing issue, but in many cases, it’s perfectly normal.

-Bedwetting is a normal developmental stage for some children.
-However, it can be a symptom of underlying illness or disease in adults.
-About two percent of adults suffer from bedwetting, according to the National Association for Continence (NAFC, 2012).
+Bedwetting is a normal developmental stage for some children, but it can be a symptom of underlying illness or disease in adults.
+About 2 percent of adults suffer from bedwetting, according to the National Association for Continence.

 Physical and psychological conditions can lead to bedwetting in some people.
 Common causes of bedwetting among children and adults include:

 - stress, fear, or insecurity